fpserg/RealMe/docs/PRODUCT/WBT_STYLE_GUIDE.md

 ↓

-Priority Band
+Priority Band (when useful)

 ↓

 Commitments

+Only include work that still belongs to today.

 ---

-After active commitments include:

-✅ Completed Today
+## ✅ Completed Today

-List meaningful accomplishments completed since the previous WBT.
+List meaningful work completed since the previous WBT.

-Group them using the same Realm → Domain hierarchy.
+Group using the same Realm → Domain hierarchy.

 Completed items should disappear from active commitments unless they remain ongoing.

+Only include accomplishments that required action or stewardship.

 ---

-Finish with:
+## 🌱 Notable Developments *(optional)*

+Use this section for meaningful changes that are **not operational tasks**.

+Examples:

+- first friendship with local children;
+- RealMe entering family life;
+- discovering something important about the settlement;
+- meaningful family moments;
+- symbolic milestones.

+These belong neither in Active Commitments nor Completed Tasks.

+This section records state changes of the Realm.

+Keep entries concise.

+---

-👁️ Observer
+# 👁️ Observer

 Provide a short operational reflection.